perchess/gpviz/README.md

     - After installation, run the application to launch the visualization framework.

 2. **Creating the Grid**:
     - Use the interactive interface to create a grid layout.
-Add start and end points, and place obstacles as needed.
+Add start and end points, and place obstacles as needed (mouse left button).

 3. **Selecting an Algorithm**:
-    - Choose a pathfinding algorithm from the list of supported algorithms.
+    - Choose a pathfinding algorithm from the list of supported algorithms (main.cpp).

 4. **Running the Visualization**:
-    - Start the visualization to see the algorithm in action.
-Use the step-by-step controls to pause, resume, or step through the algorithm's execution.
+    - Start the visualization by closing the window with map creation.

 5. **Analyzing the Results**:
-    - Observe the path found by the algorithm, and review performance metrics displayed on the screen.
+    - Observe the path found by the algorithm, and review performance metrics displayed on the screen (stdout).

 ## Algorithms Supported